 - Sign Out

 Clicking the “Projects” screen will allow users to edit their default project.
-If you have access to multiple projects, you can selece the “default” project that will be displayed when you log into HmC or Cons3rt.
+If you have access to multiple projects, you can selece the “default” project that will be displayed when you log into CONS3RT.
 Clicking the “Save” button, will save any changes to your default project.

 Clicking the “Security” screen will allow users to generate API tokens, examine details of their registered PKI certificates, and any relevant access logs.

 Clicking the second “Support” option in the settings dropdown will take users directly to the support page, with more information on API documentation, Knowledge Base articles, getting started videos, training information, and other helpful information for getting started.

 Also, in the upper right of the Express User Interface there is a circular “question mark icon.”
 Clicking this will display Knowledge Base articles and can be searched using keywords by clicking in the search bar at the top of the interface.
 It also has a button at the bottom to “Contact Us” and ask questions directly to support without having to send an email.
 Additional information on support in CONS3RT can be found here: (Support)